-Ginebra San Miguel Inc. ("GSMI" or the "Company"), its Board of Directors (the "Board"), Management, Officers and employees firmly believe that corporate governance is a necessary component of what constitutes sound strategic business management and the vital role it plays to attain corporate goals and create and sustain shareholder value.
+Ginebra San Miguel Inc. ("GSMI" or the "Company"), its Board of Directors (the "Board") Management, Officers and employees firmly believe that corporate governance is an integral component of sound strategic business management.
+It plays a necessary and vital role in the attainment of corporate goals and creates the sustenance and improvement of shareholder value.

-On August 6, 2002, the Company, through its Board, institutionalized the principles of good corporate governance in the entire organization by establishing and implementing the Company's Manual on Corporate Governance (the "CG Manual").
-Since its adoption, the CG Manual has undergone a number of amendments in order to align the provisions thereof with the prevailing issuances, rules and circulars of the Securities and Exchange Commission (the "SEC"), the most recent of which is the Memorandum Circular No. 19, Series of 2016 (the "Circular"), on the Code of Corporate Governance for Publicly-Listed Companies that took effect on January 1, 2017.
-Conformably with the Circular, the Company formally approved and adopted an amended or new CG Manual on May 9, 2017.
+On August 6, 2002, the Company, through its Board, institutionalized the principles of good corporate governance in the entire organization through the establishment and implementation of the Company's Manual on Corporate Governance (the "CG Manual").
+Since its adoption, the CG Manual has undergone several amendments for the purpose of aligning the provisions thereof with the prevailing issuances, rules and circulars of the Securities and Exchange Commission (the "SEC"), the most recent of which is the Memorandum Circular No. 19, Series of 2016 (the "Circular"), on the Code of Corporate Governance for Publicly-Listed Companies, which took effect on January 1, 2017.
+Conformably with the Circular, the Company formally approved and adopted an amended CG Manual on May 25, 2017.